ShilpThapak/Wiki-Scrapper/README.md

 # Wiki-Scrapper

-Wiki Scrapper is created to extract data from wikipedia using Media Wiki API, Wikipedia Library and Wikipedia-API Library.
+Wiki Scrapper is created to extract data from Wikipedia using Media Wiki API, Wikipedia Library, and Wikipedia-API Library.

 ## Walkthrough
 - First I created a list of all the queries to search wikipedia.